almossawi/badarguments/extras/content/posts/main/index.md

 Related to that, a view from the White House, often and most recently repeated in July 2020, stated that the shutdown orders states imposed in March 2020 caused the US economy to tank.
 The suggestion was that the _shutdown orders_ caused the economy to tank, and not a fast-spreading, deadly virus.

-**Essence**.
+**Essence, time travel**.
 In the frightening territory that is the comments section on YouTube, the following exchange takes place about a video in which an author references a Zen saying.
 The first user objects to the attribution.

 "For anyone who's interested, 'You can't step in the same river twice', isn't a Zen saying, it's Heraclitus."